VictorManoelRG/WS3D---ATV4-LIDA/README.md

 # DemoLIDA
-This project provides a demo on how using the [LIDA](https://github.com/CognitiveComputingResearchGroup/lida-framework) cognitive architecture for building an intelligent agent at the [WorldServer3D virtual environment](https://github.com/CST-Group/ws3d).
-It is a demonstration used at [IA941 - Laboratory of Cognitive Architectures](https://faculty.dca.fee.unicamp.br/gudwin/courses/IA941), a graduate-level course at the University of Campinas - Brazil.
+This project provides a demo on how to use the [LIDA](https://github.com/CognitiveComputingResearchGroup/lida-framework) cognitive architecture for building an intelligent agent at the [WorldServer3D virtual environment](https://github.com/CST-Group/ws3d).
+It is a demonstration used at
+[IA941 - Laboratory of Cognitive Architectures](https://faculty.dca.fee.unicamp.br/gudwin/courses/IA941), a graduate-level course at the University of Campinas - Brazil.

 Requirements: